laanp/Icarus_Mods_Separated/README.md

 - Combines laanp-Combined_QOL + laanp_FreeBuild with a few adjustments:
    - Removes temperature effects on player
    - Modifies Workshop MXC Furnace to smelt everything, faster, and allows outdoor placement
+   - Mortar & Pestle is immune to weather effects
    - Changes Workshop mod kit item "Pete's Starter Cabin Kit" to include 3 x modified MXC Furnaces (instead of 2 x Stone Furnaces)
    - Adds Workshop Item "Pete's Circular Construction Set" - Nice kit with lots of material for building a circular structure
    - Adds Workshop Item "Pete's Fishing Kit" - Nice kit with a Rod, Tackle box, Trap and all the lures.
    - Player can now directly craft Oxite, Coal & Salt from player crafting menu
-   - Mining Stone now levels up a character EXTREMELY fast! - This is to facilitate starting a new character and getting him up over level 30 quickly, to unlock everything to get to building.
+   - Overall levelling is much faster, and mining Stone now levels up a character EXTREMELY fast! - This is to facilitate starting a new character and getting him up over level 30 quickly, to unlock everything to get to building.

 ### laanp-RespawnResourcesOW_v1_w84_P.pak
 - Resets all Open World resources.
 One time mod to use and reset your mines, nodes, trees, rocks.